When it comes to creating and launching online courses, we’ve got it down to a science here at Teachable.

 Running ads on influencer’s blogs

-Online influencers with large followings are often asked to create sponsored content reviewing and promoting different products and services.
-Running these ads requires a larger investment than some of the other options, but depending on your niche, it can have a high return.
+Online influencers with large followings are often asked to create sponsored content.
+This includes reviewing and promoting different products and services.
+Running these ads requires a larger investment than some of the other options.
+However, depending on your niche, it has high return.

 To run ads on influencers’ sites, you’re going to need to:

-- Establish your budget.
+Establish your budget.
 The more influential the influencer, the more they’re going to charge.
-Have a set amount you’re willing to pay each influencer and offer them slightly less—as an influencer I can promise you that most of them will try to negotiate.
+Create a set amount you’re willing to pay each influencer and offer them slightly less—as an influencer I can promise you that most of them try to negotiate.

-- Be ready to negotiate.
-As a general rule, brands always offer less money than they’re willing to pay and influencers ask for more money than they actually want because a tango of negotiation will generally take place.
+Be ready to negotiate.
+As a general rule, brands always offer less money than they’re willing to pay and influencers ask for more money than they actually want because a tango of negotiation generally takes place.

-- Follow up.
+Follow up.
 And make sure that the influencer has kept up their end of the bargain.
 Unfortunately, you shouldn’t just trust that they will.
-And for this reason, I recommend paying half up front and holding on to the second half until their posts and promotions are complete.
+And for this reason, we recommend paying half up front and holding on to the second half until their posts and promotions are complete.

 Working with influencers is especially good for building SEO to you and your online courses, and works best for evergreen courses because you’ll have traffic directed to your sales page from so many different directions.